Kronuz/Xapiand/docs/_posts/2019-04-01-xapiand-0-18-0-released.md

 categories: [release]
 ---

-Replicatio protocol fixes and response bodies not echoing created or modified objects.
+Replication protocol fixed and response bodies are now not echoing created or modified objects.

 ### Added